 Pahadi Chicken – Gluten Free

-This Pahadi Chicken dish is an aromatic Indian chicken dish.
-This is a modern version sometimes called Pahari chicken simplified, but still keeping the stunning flavours.
-The term pahadi originates from pahad meaning mountain.
+This Pahadi Chicken dish is an aromatic Indian dish.
+This gluten-free chicken recipe is a modern version sometimes called Pahari chicken simplified, but still keeping the exquisite flavours.
+The term pahadi originates from pahad, meaning mountain.
 Food in India is made with many spices and varies depending on the region.
-This chicken recipe is truly outstanding, not […] Read More
+This chicken recipe is truly […] Read More

 Gluten-Free Low-Fat Indian Butter Chicken

 Gluten-Free Low-Fat Indian Butter Chicken – This is the most popular dish in Indian restaurants.
 Since the recipe is so popular, many home cooks have recreated the butter chicken at home.
 I am sharing a simplified low-fat version of this incredibly delicious Indian chicken dish.
 Indian food is well known for its many exotic spices. […] Read More